 - This is a stereotype often associated with Canadians, with varying degrees of accuracy.
 Canadians are stereotyped as overly-polite to a fault, which includes a lot of apologising.

 Conan O'Brien: What would you say is the most Canadian thing about you, about your personality?

 Jessica Pare: I — well, I apologize to inanimate objects when I bump into them.

-- The Japanese take this Up to Eleven, with an entire system dedicated to different apologies and their unique connotations.
+- Japanese have an entire system dedicated to different apologies and their unique connotations.

-- This a common trait among people with low self-esteem and lacking trust and/or social skills, as well as people who have been abused.
-It's a defense mechanism to prevent rejection, violence or hostility that one feels directed towards him/her, but also to dodge and avoid a conflict.
+- This is a common trait among people with low self-esteem and lacking trust and/or social skills, as well as people who have been abused.
+It's a defense mechanism to prevent rejection, violence, or hostility that they feel directed towards them, but also to dodge and avoid a conflict.

 - Someone speaking their second language is also likely to apologize often - "sorry" and "excuse me" can be quick shorthands if you're not sure exactly how to be polite and have a limited vocabulary.